 We always start and end our prayers or worship with the sign of the cross.
 This reminds us of the Holy Trinity and the family of God we know.
 We remind ourselves that God is our Father, Jesus is His Son who was sent for us and the Holy Spirit is all around us and always with us.

-At the end of each morning, before we go home, we join together to thank God for guiding us throughout the day.
+At the end of each session, before we go home, we join together to thank God for guiding us throughout the day.
 Your child may also want to say this prayer before they go to bed.

 God our Father, I come to say;